 Being single seems like it would be an impediment to advancing in your career.
 For instance, a significant other can halve your chores and expenses and provide advice and support – clear benefits.
 For me though, being single helped advance my career.
 It turns out that my experience is typical for highly educated women professionals.
 Here are 9 ways being single can help a women’s career (or how being married/coupled can hurt it) and my experience navigating these obstacles.

 There are over a billion hits for articles on how to support strong women.
-Maybe we can start by crushing society’s tendency to teach women to be afraid?
+Maybe we can start by crushing society’s tendency to teach women to be afraid.
 For years now, I’ve seen articles and social media posts discussing how #yesallwomen live in constantfear of violence.
 This fear means women refrain from many enjoyable routine activities like exercising, going out at night, or traveling by themselves.

 This idea bothers me every time I see it.
 The fear is grossly outsized compared with the actual risk.
 For example, Wikipedia states:

 Although fear of crime is a concern for people of all genders, studies consistently find that women around the world tend to have much higher levels of fear of crime than men, despite the fact that in many places, and for most offenses, men’s actual victimization rates are higher. [emphasis added]